 How produce delivery services can help you find new fruits and veggies to love

 Grocery delivery services have been a lifeline for consumers who can’t easily run to the supermarket and stock up.
-Reducing foot traffic in stores is also smart for social distancing, health experts from the CDC say.
 That said, sitting at home and clicking to fill a virtual cart isn’t quite the same as selecting fresh items in person.
 Online, it's not possible to stroll through the produce department and say, “The asparagus looks super crisp and green this week; let me grab some for dinner tomorrow,” or “Huh, I’ve never seen that variety of apple before—let’s buy a few and see how they taste.”

 A modern crop of produce delivery services, many subscription-based, say they specialize in that sense of serendipity and surprise, with boxed assortments of fruits and vegetables that vary based on region, season, and weekly yields of local farms.
 If you’re getting bored with your standing supermarket order, these online fruit and veggie purveyors might feed you some fresh ideas.

 Available in 43 states, this grocery subscription service aims to eliminate food waste with an emphasis on “ugly” produce—the kind often rejected by mainstream supermarkets for superficial reasons.
 Each week, shoppers select and box an assortment of mixed fruits and veggies based on customers’ general preferences.
 Before delivery, you’ll have a chance to review your selections, nix any you don’t want, and add to your box as needed.
 (Imperfect Foods also stocks pantry items, eggs, and dairy.)
 Customers who are enrolled in nutrition-assistance programs such as SNAP and WIC are eligible for reduced-cost boxes.
 Sign up for Imperfect Foods here.